|Tier guidance||Christmas period guidance|

-From 4 July customers can consume food and drink at the tables you provide, as long as this is done in accordance with government guidelines.
-Customers must eat and drink at a table in any premises selling food and drink to consume indoors, on site (from 24 September).
+Customers can consume food and drink at the tables you provide, as long as this is done in accordance with government guidelines.
+Customers must eat and drink at a table in any premises selling food and drink to consume indoors, on site.

 Do I have to provide customer toilets at my business?